František Huf

 František Huf (born 1981 in Olomouc, Czechoslovakia) is a Czech bodybuilder and model.

 He is 174 cm tall, and usually competes in the "Classic Bodybuilder" weight class.
 He weighs 107 kg in the off-season.
 He won the Grand Prix Fitness Nutrend in 2005.
 He is Lukáš Osladil's protégé.

 Private life

 He married in 2006, and the couple had a son named Samuel František in 2008.
+He worked in the gay porn industry in the early 2000s.